Last updated on September 28th, 2022 at 08:12 am

 The production of Hi-8 camcorders has long since ceased.

-So if you’re having a Hi-8 camcorder that no longer functions, you may be wondering how you could play your Hi-8 tapes without a camcorder.
+So, if you have a Hi-8 camcorder that no longer functions, you may be wondering how you could play your Hi-8 tapes without a camcorder.

 So, what option do you have if you want to play Hi-8 tapes without a camcorder?